 Whether from everyday spills, a pet accident or other bacteria-inviting occurrence, it's important to put an end to potentially harmful bacteria before they have a chance to thrive.
-Use Simple Green d Pro 3 to clean and deodorize your kitchen floor while killing harmful bacteria, eliminating the potential spread of highly contagious germs including E. Coli, Influenza, Strep and Staph.
+Use an EPA-registered disinfectant to clean and deodorize your kitchen floor while killing harmful bacteria, eliminating the potential spread of highly contagious germs including E. Coli, Influenza, Strep and Staph.

 - Apply use solution of 2 oz. of this product per gal. of water (or equivalent use dilution) to disinfect hard, non-porous surfaces with a sponge, brush, cloth, mop, by immersion, mechanical spray device, coarse trigger spray device.